Cubium/CppTutorial/5-Functions/readme.md

 ```cpp
 void swap(int &x, int &y)
 ```
 This is called pass by reference.
 Meaning that we have passed the address of `x` and `y` into the function.
 What do I mean by address?
 When you declared the integer `x` and `y`, your compiler assigned their physical locations to somewhere in your computer's memory.
 So `x` and `y` officially have homes!
-You can even print out the address if you do `std::cout << &x << std::endl;` You'll get some hexidecimal number back, but that is where the address of `x` is.
+You can even print out their addresses if you do something like `std::cout << &x << std::endl;` You'll get some hexidecimal number back, but that hex number is the address of `x`.

 Okay so back to the story that I wrote.
 Say this time the machinist creates a piece of metal that needs to be painted.
 However, this time the machinist sends the original piece of metal to the painter.
 The painter then paints the piece of metal and returns it back to the machinist.
 So instead of having two copies of the piece of metal, the machinist has only one copy and it has been painted.